John Makepeace Furniture Ltd Honorary Fellow

 Resumé Back to top

+John's work has been commissioned by some of the world’s most distinguished corporate and private collections.
 Early professional recognition led to his being appointed a consultant to All India Handicrafts Board, a founding Member of the Crafts Council and a Trustee of the V & A. In addition to his many private clients, commissions for Plymouth University, Templeton and Keble College, Oxford, Liberty’s, the Fitzwilliam Museum, Birmingham, Cardiff and Leeds City Galleries, The Royal Scottish Museum, Edinburgh, the V & A, London, the Museum fur Kunsthanwerk, Frankfurt, the Art Institute, Chicago, and the Banque General du Luxembourg have followed.

 John specialises in the design of furniture and interiors for private clients from his home and studio in Beaminster, West Dorset.
 In adjacent seasoning sheds, extraordinary trees of indigenous timber are seasoning in preparation for future commissions.
 He compares his role to that of the composer and conductor working with instrumentalists, the craftsmen he has worked with for many years.